rightkick/Notes/kubernetes/Kubernetes-Getting-Started.md

 You may think that you can also expose an app by using a service of type `NodePort` or `LoadBalancer` but such types of services operate at layer 4 and they do not scale well if you need to expose multiple applications to different host names or paths.
 This is what ingress comes to solve.
 It can expose applications that are accessible internally through a `ClusterIP` service and it supports multiple host names or paths.
 For example you could have `app1.example.local` and `app2.example.local` or `app.example.local/path1` and `app.example.local/path2` all exposed through the same ingress controller.

-Ingress is comprosed of two objects:
+Ingress is comprised of two objects:
 - ingress resources: general kubernetes constructs where the ingress rules are defined
 - ingress controllers: third party implementations of ingress that automate and implement the rules defined in the ingress resources.